 The figures below are only a guide.
 Actual pay rates may vary, depending on:

 Pay rates for new entrants to the job of forest worker in Scotland vary.
-At Forestry and Land Scotland, a skilled forest worker is paid on band 6a which ranges from £24,388 to £25,752.
+At Forestry and Land Scotland, a skilled forest worker is paid on band 6a which ranges from around £24,500 to £26,000 a year.
 You may get lodgings as part of your job.

-- Scotland's Rural College (SRUC) offers a Certificate in Forestry (SCQF Level 5) at the Barony Campus.
-Entry requirements are 3 subjects at National 4 including English and Maths, and preferably a science subject at National 5.
+Scotland's Rural College (SRUC) offers a Certificate in Forestry (SCQF Level 5) at the Barony Campus.
+Entry requirements are National 5 in a science subject plus 3 subjects at National 4, preferably including English and Maths.
 They also offer a Modern Apprenticeship in Trees and Timber at SCQF Level 5 at various locations.
 Entry requirements are National 4 English and Maths.